Georgia Speeding Tickets

 Georgia speeding ticket fines are legendary.
 Gov. Lester Maddox identified the City of Ludowici for handing out speeding tickets to Yankees on their way to Florida.
 Current day NMA online bulletins post monthly speed trap warnings for certain GA locations.
 So, the fear of a Georgia speeding ticket out of state driver is widespread and goes back for half a century.

-Plus, some callers to our traffic ticket lawyers ask “how many points is a speeding ticket in GA?
+Plus, some callers to our traffic ticket lawyers near me ask “how many points is a speeding ticket in GA?
 The general rule is that points are assessed when a speeder is convicted of exceeding the posted limit by 15 mph or more.
-Moving violations for less than 15 miles per hour overage won’t be posted at the Georgia DDS (our state’s DMV), so your insurance company should never know about your lead foot.
+Moving violations for less than 15 miles per hour overage will not be posted at the Georgia DDS (our state’s DMV), so your insurance company should never know about your lead foot.

 Georgia speeding laws are set forth in two different manners.
 First, depending on the roadway involved and “safety factor” present in certain locations, the Peach State has maximum legal speeds for those situations.
 These top limits are known as “absolute” speed limits.

 Safety factors can be driving on an unpaved road, or in a school zone, or in highly congested areas like neighborhood streets.
 In these statutorily defined areas, a driver cannot exceed that maximum limit without risk of facing a Georgia speeding ticket.
 This means going 1 mph higher can result in a traffic citation.Georgia Speeding Ticket Cost